r7kamura/imgurian/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     delete-image                Delete an image.
     favorite-image              Favorite an image.
     generate-access-token       Generates an access token from given refresh token. get-account                 Get information about an account.
-    get-image                Get information about an image.
+    get-account-image           Get information about an image of an account. get-account-images-count    Get the total number of images associated with the account. get-image                   Get information about an image.
     help                        Prints this message or the help of the given subcommand(s) list-account-images         List account images.
     update-image                Update information about an image.
     upload-image                Upload a new image.
 ```

 ### Library